WV-design/Trinity-toolhead/Files (WIP)/readme.md

 Fiber filled filaments are preferred because of the increase in stiffness
 * < 70C ABS
 * < 100C PC-PBT
-* PC (look for a Tg of ~130C or higher, the rest is blended/impure)
+* PC (look for a Tg of ~130C or higher, the rest is blended/impure and may creep)
 * PET (annealed)
 * PPS (annealed) (also what chamber temp are you planning to go for?? poor fans...)